DogaKilic/PreSQLator/README.md

-# SQL-Flow-Transformer
+# PreSQLator
-A tool that transforms java code that contain SQL statements into flow equal code using soot framework so information flow analysis is possible on it through JOANA.
+A tool that transforms java code that contains SQL statements into function equivalent code by mimicking the connection to the database in an object oriented manner.
+Through this process, static information flow analysis becomes possible to perform on java code that contains database interactions. soot framework is used in this project to create and modify classes.